kevinsutjijadi/SNAPyDocs/docs/Pages/func_na.md

 `#!python GraphSims(NetworkDf:GeoDataFrame, EntriesDf:GeoDataFrame, **kwargs)`

 :   The core process for spatial network analysis is operated/structured within the `#!python Graphsims` Class, which reads Geopandas Geodataframe for entries and network data.
 The class initialization prepackages and compiles further processing and its subsequent results. main class for network analysis processing, initialization stage will have some heavy processes included. the processes in order

+    - checking if network and entrances are the same projection and is_geographic (in meters)
+    - checking geometry type (linestring for network and points for entries. if network has multilinestring, it will convert the layer to linestring) if the input data does not meet required prerequisite above, the initialization process will stop and raise exceptions.

+    - initial compiling of network nodes (junction points), if more than 30% of nodes are deadends, initialization process will offer to segment lines on intersections (SNAPy.NetworkSegmentIntersections(NetworkDf))
     - adding Feature-ID of network and entrances as attribute if not found
-    - building networkx graph using BuildGraph from prcs_grph
+    - building graph on SGACy (Spatial Graph Analisis in Cython)
     - building entries data, appending with entrance/relation to graph related information.

-        !!! info "entries data dumping feature"
-            Since processing into the graph relation can take some time, there is the feature that saves and reads dump data from previous run through.
-The settings of this feature will be explained later at kwargs parameter.

     - appending point coordinate as attributes unto EntriesDf